oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

   minimal reproducer line omitting options and problem descriptor entries with default values.

-* `-cpu-isa-hints=HINTS` -- Specifies the ISA specific hints to the CPU engine.
+* `--cpu-isa-hints=HINTS` -- Specifies the ISA specific hints to the CPU engine.
   `HINTS` values can be `none` (the default), `no_hints` or `prefer_ymm`. `none` value respects the `DNNL_CPU_ISA_HINTS` environment variable setting, while others will override it with chosen value.
 The settings other than `none` take